guguji666666/GJS-MDC-Tips/README.md

 # MDC- useful information about workspaces and agents
-## Defender for servers - worksapces and agents
+## Defender for servers - workspaces and agents
 ### 1. The behavior that defender for cloud create workspaces
 [Defender for server creates workspaces](https://learn.microsoft.com/en-us/azure/defender-for-cloud/plan-defender-for-servers-data-workspace#default-workspace)